Performance Articles For Developers

 Writing efficient pages

-There are a number of patterns that a developer can use to get a page to load faster.
+There are many patterns that a developer can use to get a page to load faster.
 Consider the following patterns:

 - Avoid unnecessary recalculation